How to Throw a Squatted Dance Party – Anonymous (2018)

 Workers, Students! – Paris (May 1968)

-1946-1989, Capitalism, Date, Defining the Enemy, Occupation, Students, Subjectives of Refusal, Tactics of Disruption, Workers
+1946-1989, Authority, Date, Defining the Enemy, Disruptive Spaces, Institutions, Occupation, Self Institution, Students, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, The Workplace, Urban Spaces, Workers

 This document, written during the events in Paris during May 1968, calls for students and workers to continue the resistance, continue the occupations, and keep their power.